HanadAbd/myObsidian/6 - Main/Intelligence Interactive Systems All Questions.md

 ## All Questions Before
 ---
+**2023/24**
 ### **Question 1**

 **(a)**
 Consider an AI chatbot that provides medical advice on a particular disease.
 The probability that a person has the disease is 1%.
 If a person has the disease, the standard test for detecting it is correct 80% of the time.
 If a person does not have the disease, the probability that they nevertheless test positive is 9% (false-positive rate).
 A patient tests positive and seeks advice from the chatbot.
+Briefly discuss what advice the chatbot should give and justify your answer.

 **[10 marks]**